 - 2 lbs beef (chuck roast, cut into 1 in. chunks – leave the fat on if you wish)

-- 2 Tbsp tapioca (NOT the pudding; it's those little round "pearls" that come in a bag.
-Sometimes you'll find it in the asian foods section of your grocery store)
+- 1 Tbsp tapioca balls NOT the pudding; it's those little round "pearls" that come in a bag.
+Sometimes you'll find it in the asian foods section of your grocery store

 - 1 Tbsp sugar

 - Just place all ingredients in the Instant Pot, turn on the stew/meat setting and set the timer to 35 minutes.

 - Let sit for about 10 minutes after the cook time is up.
 Then release the steam valve.

 - Serve with your favorite side of rice or bread and a nice salad!

 Make a slurry of 2 tablespoons corn starch and ¼ cup water.
 Add to the the ingredients when you are filling up the Instant Pot before cooking.
 If the stew is too thick for your taste, especially if you choose to use tomato sauce rather than juice, you can always add a little water to the gravy to suit your taste.
 Some folks recommend searing the beef before cooking stew.
 I never do that and I think it comes out great – super moist when you make it inside the pressurized Instant Pot.

 I would love to hear your opinion on how you liked this recipe!
 I’ve made this beef stew three times now – once with tomato sauce, once with tomato juice, and one time all I had in the pantry was a can of Rotel, so I used that!
 Each time tasted a little bit different, but all were good!